rickcox/ldBd/README.md

 Usage is simple - you need to know `e = i * r` and how to calculate effective parallel and series resistances.
 (Again, see the notes on the back of the board for some ideas ![back](/doc/ldBd-back.pdf) ) Also - ***Use common sense***.
 Do not exceed the resistor ratings!
-I have found dissipating even 20 watts for 5-10 minutes on this board can make it get very warm.
+I have found dissipating even 20 watts continuously for 5-10 minutes on this board can make it get very warm.
 Use a fan if needed to increase heat transfer.

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of the license, visit https://creativecommons.org/licenses/by/4.0/